 Balaam was a reputable diviner with a supernatural ability to either curse or bless.
-In those days, it was believed that whoever Balaam bless would be blessed and whoever he curse would be cursed (Num.
+In those days, it was believed that whoever Balaam blesses would be blessed and whoever he curses would be cursed (Num.
 22:6).

 Balaam’s first response to the king’s invitation was to seek God’s face to know His perfect will concerning the matter, whether to honour the King’s invitation or not.